‘The body of knowledge that children gain at the end of a topic should be deeper and wider than what is outlined on the

 We all want children to gain specific knowledge in each curriculum subject that builds up over time.
-Knowledge organisers can play a useful role here, as they can focus on one topic at a time, and grow in complexity across year groups.
+Knowledge organisers play a useful role here, as they focus on one subject or topic and grow in complexity across year groups.

 However, it can be hard to know what to include about a topic on two sides of A4 – and what to leave out.
-This quandary can be a blessing in disguise, though, as writing them forces us to think about what we actually want children to learn.
+This quandary can be a blessing in disguise as it forces us to think about what we actually want children to learn.
 As Mary Myatt explains in her book, The Curriculum: Gallimaufry to Coherence: ‘The real power of knowledge organisers is that they make us think hard about what we are going to teach.’
-If you already have a well-structured, coherent curriculum like the Cornerstones Curriculum, then that initial work is done for you, and you can base your knowledge organisers on existing project coverage.
+If you already have a well-structured, coherent curriculum like the Cornerstones Curriculum, then this huge body of work is already done for you.

 How can we use them in the classroom?

-There are several ways that you can use knowledge organisers with children.
-Here are my top 11, tried-and-tested ideas to make the most of them in your school.
+There are countless ways to use knowledge organisers, but here are my top 10 favourite ways to make the most of them in a primary setting.

-- Send the knowledge organiser on your website and send it home with the children before the start of a topic to encourage discussion and prior research.
+- Upload the knowledge organiser on your website and send it home with the children before the start of a topic to encourage discussion and prior research.
 You may also choose to send a copy home.

 - Talk through the knowledge organiser at the beginning of the topic, asking the children what information has sparked their interest, and if they have any questions.